 The English Department of Helena High School presents balanced instruction in reading, writing, speaking, and listening to enable students to be proficient readers, writers, and thinkers in today's world.
 Through study of contemporary and classic literature, students gain reading comprehension as they study fiction, nonfiction, drama, poetry, and film.
-The English Department uses the Bengal Writing Program, ensuring a writing-intensive learning experience.
+The English Department uses the Curriculum Rehab Program, ensuring a wide-range and varied writing intensive learning experience.
 Students use the writing process--planning, drafting, revising, editing, and publishing.
 In addition, students develop poise as speakers, communicate effectively in an organized manner, and become discriminate listeners.